Who we are

 Activity Tracked: Ad impressions, video-related events (i.e. pause, mute, 100% plays, etc.) or errors, and ad click events.
 Various cookies are used for the following purposes: delivering targeted advertisements to specific visitors, storing user identifiers, and collecting anonymous ad platform stats.

-Booking Form spam checking
+Contact Form spam checking

 Data Used: Akismet is enabled on this site, the contact form submission data — IP address, user agent, name, email address, website, and message — is submitted to the Akismet service (also owned by Automatic) for the sole purpose of spam checking.
 The actual submission data is stored in the database of the site on which it was submitted and is emailed directly to the owner of the form (carolkinseygoman.com).
 This email will include the submitter’s IP address, timestamp, name, email address, website, and message.